 Evaluation of Good Faith Efforts.
-All Bidders for competitively bid Contracts must submit an Affidavit of Business Opportunity Program Compliance or other similar form provided in the solicitation, certifying that the Bidder will use Good Faith Efforts to meet the established Contract Goal.
-Failure to submit such Affidavit may render a bid non-responsive.
 In the event that a Bidder is unable to meet the Contract Goal, the Bidder must demonstrate that it made a Good Faith Effort to meet the Contract Goal.
 The Bidder must submit all NEORSD-required Good Faith Effort forms, including any affidavits and MBE/WBE utilization plans that NEORSD may require, at the time specified in the bid documents or requests for proposal.
 All Good Faith Efforts must be thoroughly documented.
 The Bidder must document all solicitations and responses of MBEs/WBEs, including the names, contact information, method of contact, dates, a description of the information provided regarding the plans and specifications for the work selected for subcontracting, and reasons for failure to reach agreement.
 The Bidder may not reject MBEs/WBEs as being unqualified without sound reasons based on a thorough investigation of their capabilities.
 That there may be some additional costs involved in finding and using MBEs/WBEs is not in itself sufficient reason for a Bidder's failure to meet the Contract Goals, as long as such costs are reasonable.
 The ability or desire of a Bidder to perform the work of a Contract with its own organization does not relieve it of the responsibility to make Good Faith Efforts on all subcontractable scopes of work.